jesseDingley/EuroMillionsPredictAPI/README.md

    In `/original` we keep the original .csv for reference just in case.
    In  `/updated` we keep a copy of the original .csv which is updated  every time new data is added.

+### Note

+Due to the random nature of EuroMillions and so the data we have as well, our model will never be able to learn concrete patterns from the data.
+So predictions will be more or less random.
+So the more data we add to the model, the even harder it is to learn patterns from the data.
+This reflects the reality of this game (billions of possible draw combinations).